Rhys-LIT/perfect-parking-fyp/readme.md

     pip install -r requirements.txt
     ```

+    on Windows, you can run the file [install.bat](./install.bat) to install the dependencies.

 3. Run the app
     Open VS Code and run the app by pressing the `F5` Key or
     Open a terminal and run the following command: